tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/Activities/04-Stu_Time_Value_of_Money/README.md

 Using the [starter file](Unsolved/zero_coupon_bonds.py), walk through the following steps.

-* Recreate the `present_value` formula as a function in Python.
+* Define a function named `calculate_present_value` that executes the present value formula in Python.
 Make sure the function has the following parameters:

   * `future_value`: This is equivalent to the face value, or maturity value, of bonds; a lump sum given at the end of the duration of the bond.